openshift/federation-dev/README-ocp4.md

 <a id="markdown-introduction" name="introduction"></a>
 # Introduction

-This demo is a simple deployment of [KubeFed Operator](https://operatorhub.io/operator/kubefed-operator) on two OpenShift clusters.
+This demo is a simple deployment of the [KubeFed Operator](https://operatorhub.io/operator/kubefed-operator) on two OpenShift clusters.
 A sample application is deployed to both clusters through the KubeFed controller.